micmejia/bible-dump/AMPC/Genesis/Gen 49.md

-Reuben, you are my [^b]firstborn, my might, the beginning (the firstfruits) of my manly strength _and_ vigor; [your birthright gave you] the preeminence in dignity and the preeminence in power.
+Reuben, you are my firstborn, my might, the beginning (the firstfruits) of my manly strength _and_ vigor; [your birthright gave you] the preeminence in dignity and the preeminence in power.